-Once an asset is selected from a worklist (Asset list), it will automatically load a proxy (copy) into the media player.
+Once a user selects an asset from the worklist (Asset list), Mediabank automatically loads a proxy (copy) of the media file (asset) into the media player.

 Press the play/pause button at the left bottom of the mediaplayer window or use the navigation controls in the navigation module below the player to view the media player's media content.

 This article focuses on the mediaplayer only.
 The navigation module is described in a separate article, located here: Navigation module.

 The Media player is frame accurate.
 This accuracy enables the user to view the media clip frame-by-frame.

 The frame-by-frame functionality is beneficial when using annotations in the Review & Approval and Compliance application.

 The same player in all every Mediabank applications